A walled Biblical city on a mound near the Jordan River. Nearby, a major prehistoric site with earliest remains of Early man outside Africa.

 One of the important events is the split of the Hominines (pre human subfamily) to a human branch and to chimpanzee branch, which occurred at about 4 Million years ago.
 The oldest form of human man (named Australopithecus) had evolved by the Early (Lower) Pleistocene period, spanning 2.588 to 0.781 Million years ago.
 The archaeologists classify the cultures at this time as Paleolithic (meaning: old stone age).

-Homo Erectus (“Upright Man”, see illustration below) evolved in Africa at 1.8 Million years ago (Ma).
+Homo Erectus (“Upright Man”) evolved in Africa at 1.8 Million years ago (Ma).
 This early human specie is similar to modern humans, but with 74% of the modern human brain size.
 They controlled fire by about 1.5 Ma.
 This specie lived more than a million years and was the first to live in a hunter-gather society.

 Homo Sapiens (our species) evolved in Africa in about 250,000 years ago (0.25 Ma).
 They moved through the Levant to Europe only at about 120,000-100,000 (0.12-0.10 Ma) years ago.
 The cave of Gedi (es-Skul) on Mount Carmel has remains of that period.
 In the Middle Paleolithic period (80,000-40,000 years ago) they knew how to make knives, scrapers and points out of flint.
 They coincided with another specie – Neanderthal (a specie that eventually disappeared about 30,000 years ago).
 Another site with remains of this period was on Mt Precipice near Nazareth.